makermoekoe/Reflow-Controller/README.md

 ## ACDC power supply

-The top part of the PCB can be used as a power supply for the whole board as well as the higher voltage outputs (SSRs, Fans).
-It comes with an LM1117 3.3v regulator which can be feed with max 15v.
+The upper part of the PCB can be used as a power supply for the whole board as well as the higher voltage outputs (SSRs, Fans).
+If not used, it can be separated from the main board and may be used in another project where an ACDC adapter is needed.

+The main board is equipped with an LM1117 3.3v voltage regulator which can be feed with 15v max.
 The output voltage of the ACDC power supply is the voltage for the SSR and the fan output channels.
+If you wanna use a servo motor in your project, make sure that the power supply has the correct voltage for the motor (probably 5v).

-The HLK-PMXX module for the top part of the PCB can be placed in two ways - on the bottom side and on the top side.
+The HLK-PMXX module for the upper part of the PCB can be placed in two ways - on the bottom or on the top side.
 This gives the possibility to mount the whole PCB behind an acrylic glass (or whatever) so that the buttons as well as the OLED display are accessible.
-Therefore the two jumpers can select which signal is VCC and which is GND. **Keep in mind that there are high voltage pins on the top side of the PCB when mounting the power supply on the bottom side!
-I've designed a 3D-printable cover for the top part, so that these pins cannot be touched accidentally.
+The two jumpers can then be used to select which signal is VCC and which one is GND. **Keep in mind that there are high voltage pins on the top side of the PCB when mounting the power supply on the bottom side!
+I've designed a 3D-printable cover, so that these pins cannot be touched accidentally.
 (Should be mounted in both cases)**

-The board can also be powered via USB-C, but keep in mind that the output channels are not powered in this case (initially it is just available for flashing the board).
+The board can also be powered via USB-C, but keep in mind that the output channels and the servo motor are not powered in this case (initially it is just available for flashing the board).

 ## Reflow Profiles